silentshadow88/EntPack/README.md

 ## Installation:
 ## Steps

-1. Format the USB drive to FAT32.Download installation script [here](https://drive.google.com/file/d/1Gx5zgQHDrDGMkRs9TgyVm0e4OJWqqvM-/view?usp=share_link) or [here](https://anonfiles.com/B1H08abeze/atlas_2_zip).
+1. Format the USB drive to FAT32.Download installation script
 2. Extract the downloaded file to the root directory of your USB drive.
 3. Open the folder named **app** and then locate the **APK** file.
 Right-click on the APK file, choose **7-Zip**, and select **open archive**.